 As a general guideline, Papaya Global recommends the following elements to cover the overall well-being of each employee and provide perks that employees can use on an ongoing basis.
 In countries where the local law is above the indicated standard, employees must receive at least the minimum required by law.

-Encouraging parents to bond with their new-borns is essential to building healthy, thriving families.
+Creating space for parents to bond with their newborns is essential to empowering healthy, thriving families.
 Maternity should be at least three months (unless the law requires more).
 In many countries, maternity leave is paid by social security.

 Paternity leave should be at least 10 days covered by the company unless the social security in the country covers paternity leave as well.

-Papaya has seen a growing trend of longer maternity and paternity periods – in many cases as high as six months fully-paid – in recognition of the vital importance of bonding and caring for a new-born.
+Papaya has seen a growing trend of longer maternity and paternity periods – in many cases as high as six months fully-paid – in recognition of the vital importance of bonding and caring for a newborn as a family.
 It is highly advisable to supplement the period paid by local social security so that the employee can lengthen the maternity or paternity period.
-It brings peace of mind to the families and cultivates loyalty on the part of the employee.
+This brings peace of mind to the families and cultivates loyalty on the part of the employee.